ONLYOFFICE/docspace-api-sdk-javascript/docs/RoomsApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.RoomsApi();
+let apiInstance = new DocspaceApiTypescript.RoomsApi();
 let opts = {
   'type': [null], // [RoomType] | The filter by room type.
   'subjectId': "some text", // String | The filter by user ID.
-  'searchArea': new Api.SearchArea(), // SearchArea | The room search area (Active, Archive, Any, Recent by links).
+  'searchArea': new DocspaceApiTypescript.SearchArea(), // SearchArea | The room search area (Active, Archive, Any, Recent by links).
   'withoutTags': true, // Boolean | Specifies whether to search by tags or not.
   'tags': "some text", // String | The tags in the serialized format.
   'excludeSubject': true, // Boolean | Specifies whether to exclude search by user or group ID.
-  'provider': new Api.ProviderFilter(), // ProviderFilter | The filter by provider name (None, Box, DropBox, GoogleDrive, kDrive, OneDrive, SharePoint, WebDav, Yandex, Storage).
+  'provider': new DocspaceApiTypescript.ProviderFilter(), // ProviderFilter | The filter by provider name (None, Box, DropBox, GoogleDrive, kDrive, OneDrive, SharePoint, WebDav, Yandex, Storage).
-  'subjectFilter': new Api.SubjectFilter(), // SubjectFilter | The filter by user (Owner - 0, Member - 1).
+  'subjectFilter': new DocspaceApiTypescript.SubjectFilter(), // SubjectFilter | The filter by user (Owner - 0, Member - 1).
-  'quotaFilter': new Api.QuotaFilter(), // QuotaFilter | The filter by quota (All - 0, Default - 1, Custom - 2).
+  'quotaFilter': new DocspaceApiTypescript.QuotaFilter(), // QuotaFilter | The filter by quota (All - 0, Default - 1, Custom - 2).
-  'storageFilter': new Api.StorageFilter(), // StorageFilter | The filter by storage (None - 0, Internal - 1, ThirdParty - 2).
+  'storageFilter': new DocspaceApiTypescript.StorageFilter(), // StorageFilter | The filter by storage (None - 0, Internal - 1, ThirdParty - 2).
   'count': 1234, // Number | Specifies the maximum number of items to retrieve.
   'startIndex': 1234, // Number | The index from which to start retrieving the room content.
   'sortBy': "some text", // String | Specifies the field by which the room content should be sorted.
-  'sortOrder': new Api.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'sortOrder': new DocspaceApiTypescript.SortOrder(), // SortOrder | The order in which the results are sorted.
   'filterValue': "some text" // String | The text filter value used to refine search or query operations.
 };
 apiInstance.getRoomsFolder(opts, (error, data, response) => {